rheiland/xml2jupyter/paper/paper.md

 ![](images/nano_2x2.png)

 We welcome suggestions and contributions to xml2jupyter.
-For example, currently, we arrange the generated parameter widgets in a single column, with (optional) descriptions of the parameters.
+For example, currently, we arrange the generated parameter widgets vertically, one row per parameter.
 This is an appropriate layout for an educational setting.
-But if a GUI will be used by researchers who are already familiar with the parameters, it may be preferable to generate a more compact layout of widgets.
+But if a GUI will be used by researchers who are already familiar with the parameters, it may be preferable to generate a more compact layout of widgets, e.g., in a matrix with only the parameter names and values.
 <!-- Suggestions for additional visualization functionality are also welcome. -->

+Also, we currently provide just 2-D visualizations of (spatial) data.
+Obviously, we want to provide 3-D visualizations for 3-D models in the near future.

 # Acknowledgements

 We thank the National Science Foundation (1720625) and the National Cancer Institute (U01-CA232137-01) for generous support.
-We acknowledge support from our collaborators at Purdue University, especially Martin Hunt, who helped port our Jupyter tools to nanoHUB.
+We also thank our collaborators at Purdue University, especially Martin Hunt and Steve Clark, who provided technical support with nanoHUB and Jupyter.

 # References